 Students are considered to have graduated on time if they finish their studies within four years.
 At Calvin the on-time graduation rate of first-time, full-time students is 64%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 3,181 undergraduates at Calvin with 2,914 being full-time and 267 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Calvin, see our tuition and fees and room and board pages.

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Calvin, approximately 43% of students took out student loans averaging $7,781 a year.
 That adds up to $31,124 over four years for those students.

 The student loan default rate at Calvin is 1.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 148 students took at least one online class at Calvin University.
-This is an increase from the 115 students who took online classes the previous year.
+In 2020-2021, 486 students took at least one online class at Calvin University.
+This is a decrease from the 1,033 students who took online classes the previous year.